 Our Columbus Job Injury Attorneys Break Down Workplace Accident Injuries

 If you suffer a workplace injury you may have a workers’ compensation claim.
 There are two types of injuries that may be covered: (1) physical, and (2) psychological.
-The Columbus on the job injury attorneys at Malek & Malek Law Firm specialize in representing folks for their workplace injury.
+The Columbus job injury attorneys at Malek & Malek Law Firm specialize in representing folks for their workplace injury.

 The Columbus job injury attorneys at Malek Law Firm can help you file a workers’ compensation claim after an accident that happened at your workplace that resulted in the following types of injuries:

 - Back sprains, muscle tears, and hernias from heavy lifting

 - Herniated discs including lumbar and neck conditions requiring surgery

 - Occupational diseases caused by exposure to dangerous substances such as chemicals or unsanitary or otherwise environments